pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'tasks', 'send-telemetry', 'Task' %}
 {% code_snippet 'tasks', 'send-telemetry-script', 'Implementation' %}
 {% code_snippet 'examples', 'send-telemetry-usage', 'Usage' %}

+### stage-configure-apply
+This is an _advanced task_.
+Stage a product to Ops Manager, configure that product, and apply changes only to that product without applying changes to the rest of the foundation.

+{% code_snippet 'tasks', 'stage-configure-apply', 'Task' %}
+{% code_snippet 'tasks', 'stage-configure-apply-script', 'Implementation' %}
+{% code_snippet 'examples', 'stage-configure-apply-usage', 'Usage' %}

 ### stage-product
 Staged a product to the Ops Manager specified in the config file.